Scholarship and financial aid process for students entering in August of 2014

 Scholarship and Financial Aid Information for Students Entering in August of 2014

 Academic Aid Year

 - The OSFA verifies each student’s eligibility to receive financial aid.
 If the student meets the eligibility requirements, the funds are approved to be applied to the student’s K-State account.
 Changes in enrollment may affect financial aid eligibility and charges on the K-State bill.
 Students must meet and maintain eligibility requirements for received financial aid.

 - To report private scholarships (from sources other than K-State), navigate to Student Center in iSIS.
 Under Finances, click on Accept/Decline Awards.
-Click on the 2014 Aid Year and follow
+Click on the 2014 Aid Year and follow the instructions.

-If students receive private scholarships for the 2013-2014 academic year, the scholarship donor should make the check(s) payable to Kansas State University and submit them to the OSFA.
-The student’s full name and Wildcat Identification Number should be on the check(s).
+If students receive private scholarships for the 2014-2015 academic year, the scholarship donor should make the check(s) payable to Kansas State University and submit them to the OSFA.
+The student’s full name and Wildcat Identification Number should be on the check.
 If a donor gives the check directly to the student and it is payable to both the student and Kansas State University, the student must endorse the check before submitting it to the OSFA.

-- The federal verification process typically lasts two to three weeks from the time all documents are received.
+- The federal verification process typically lasts two to three weeks from the time all requested documents are received.
 Students are unable to receive federal or state financial aid until the federal verification process is complete.

 - The OSFA recognizes that situations occur which may affect a student’s eligibility for federal need-based financial aid.
 Through the use of professional judgment, financial aid advisors have the authority to make adjustments on a case-by-case basis to a student’s FAFSA.
-The student may submit a Professional Judgment Appeal Form if a significant change has occurred to the student's and/or parent's financial condition from the previous year.
+The student may submit a Professional Judgment Appeal Form if a significant change has occurred to the student's and/or parents' financial condition from the previous year.